 All of us have our preferences when it comes to swiping right, sliding in DMs or straight up approaching someone.
 However you shoot your shot, there are things you look out for in a potential partner whether you realise it or not.
 Some of us may prefer extroverts over introverts, darker hair over blonde hair etc., but if you prefer to date a certain race over others, you’re a product of the system.

 This goes without saying but if Person A chooses to only date white people, regardless of their own race, Person A has a racial bias and this shouldn’t have to be explained.
 Before you ask how POC can be racist to others of the same race, look up self-hate.
 I told y’all already, Google is free.
 If Person A chooses to only date Black people and they are not Black themselves, again, they have a racial bias, but this bias can be labelled as fetishization.
+A racial preference is defined as attraction based on a range of factors which includes race, but also extends to environment, culture and background.
+A racial fetish is defined as a fixation on an individuals race, with this transcending any consideration for their individual identity.
 When you seek someone specifically because of their race, you are not seeing this person as an individual with their own values, goals and ambitions, you are stripping them down to their race and their race only, perceiving them as a tool to satisfy your own personal interest.
 If POC choose to only date others of the same race, they may do so in search of cultural similarity and shared experiences of the same prejudices.
 This eliminates the need for an individual to have to explain to their significant other how microaggressions to blatant racism are offensive, because, as a POC themselves, they will already know.
 And we have explained enough.

 Via Gabriel Silveira

 Racial fetishization capitalises on racial harmony and the idea of progressive interracial relationships.
 Using race as a reason for going for a particular individual can be disguised as a positive preference, when really, it could be a fetish.
 Phrases like “Once you go Black, you don’t go back” and the dumbass overused analogy of loving the taste of chocolate are not only ignorant, but a stark example of the fetishization of Black people, as the colour of our skin becomes the motivation for an individual’s intrigue.
-A preference is defined as a particular attribute that is required for initial sexual interest or attraction, and a fetish is defined as something that is psychologically necessary for sexual gratification (particularly something that has no sexual connotations attached).
 It is easy enough to say, “That’s just what I like”, or “It’s the same as saying I prefer blue eyes over brown”, but we have not been taught to discriminate over eye colour, hair colour etc. We have been taught to discriminate against POC, with racism permeating every aspect of society since forever.
 Wake up.